alhasanmridha/codejam/README.md

 I created this to keep my solutions of google codejam and kick start problems.
 These problems are very interesting and help a lot to learn new algorithms and datastructures.
 Most of the problems are solved according to the official analysis.
+Please put your thoughts [here](https://github.com/alhasanmridha/codejam/issues/3)

 ## Google Codejam Kickstart Solutions
 1. [Round A 2019](https://codingcompetitions.withgoogle.com/kickstart/round/0000000000050e01)